lauralwd/azolla_phd_thesis/source/10_chapter_2.md

 The Falcon and Celera assemblies from the _A. filiculoides_-Sterilized were scanned for bacterial scaffolds (presence of 16S rRNA) with RNAmmer; scaffold taxonomy was then assigned using Mothur if they were longer than 0.1 Mb (Table 2).
 Both assemblies reproducibly yielded scaffolds from the genera _Shinella_ and _Rhizobium_ (Rhizobiales).

-To differentiate true endophytic partners from bacterial infections due to culture treatments or DNA extractions, recruitment analyses were carried out: short reads of all cultured species and environmental samples were mapped to the bacterial scaffolds extracted from the nuclear genome assemblies, then only hits with an identity over 97% were counted and hit frequency normalized for scaffold length, thus generating a heat map (Fig. 3).
+To differentiate true endophytic partners from bacterial infections due to culture treatments or DNA extractions, recruitment analyses were carried out: short reads of all cultured species and environmental samples were mapped to the bacterial scaffolds extracted from the nuclear genome assemblies, then only hits with an identity over 97% were counted and hit frequency normalized for scaffold length, thus generating a heat map (+@fig:fig2_3).
 Assuming that the scaffolds were not chimera from faulty assembly, restricting the recruitment to reads mapping at over 97% identity allowed inferring from recruitment frequencies whether organisms with a specific scaffold were present in a given sample and in significant abundance.
-Scaffolds assigned to Ralstonia (Burkholderiales) were most abundant in samples of _A. filiculoides_-Sterilized, whilst absent in other species (Fig. 3).
+Scaffolds assigned to Ralstonia (Burkholderiales) were most abundant in samples of _A. filiculoides_-Sterilized, whilst absent in other species (+@fig:fig2_3).
 Three other bacterial genera present in multiple Azolla species stood out with substantial counts: _Hydrocarboniphaga_ (Nevsikiales), and _Shinella_ and _Rhizobium_ (Rhizobiales).
 Then, considering the averaged and normalized frequency at which reads mapped with such high identity along the scaffolds we predicted that scaffolds with reproducibly the same mapping frequency in samples likely originated from the genome of the same bacteria.
 The three _Rhizobium_ and two _Shinella_ scaffolds had the same relative frequencies of recruitment in each sample, indicating that they each originated from one species of _Rhizobium_ and _Shinella_, respectively.
 Scaffolds from the Rhizobiales were on average more frequently mapped by reads from the leaf pocket-enriched (L) samples than from whole plants (P); the recruitment frequency, therefore, located the bacteria from the _Rhizobium_ genome in the leaf pockets (Fig. S3).

-To evaluate their representation in the data over the full length of their genomes, short reads of all cultured and environmental samples were mapped to the longest scaffolds of these bacterial genera (Fig. 4).
+To evaluate their representation in the data over the full length of their genomes, short reads of all cultured and environmental samples were mapped to the longest scaffolds of these bacterial genera (+@fig:fig2_4).
 High identity reads (100%) mapped with high frequency to the _N. azollae_ genome, revealing that the published _N. azollae_ genome is the same species as that found in _A. filiculoides_ from the Dutch ditch.
 Absence of reads from the _A. filiculoides_-Sterilized samples mapping to _N. azollae_ confirmed tha t these plants were devoid of cyanobacteria.